jacksonr20/bid-calculation-test/README.md

 ### Important

-- Make sure to have "curl", "fileinfo", "mbstring", "openssl" and optionally, "pdo_mysql" PHP extensions installed or had removed the " ; " from the beginning of these extensions in php.ini file located where you installed your PHP.
+- Make sure to have "curl", "fileinfo", "mbstring", "openssl" PHP extensions installed or had removed the " ; " from the beginning of these extensions in php.ini file located where you installed your PHP if your using Windows.
 Without this, the laravel installation with composer will fail.

 ## Setup